Crafts for KidsDiary

 This may be getting out of hand

 The disposable plates smeared with paint easily found their way into the garbage.
 No washing required.
-Our plastic drop cloth did it’s job of catching the paint accidents as it was supposed to.
+Our plastic drop cloth did its job of catching the paint accidents as it was supposed to.
 Mommy folded it up and put it away for next time.

-26 thoughts on “Finger Painting for Toddlers
+27 thoughts on “Finger Painting for Toddlers

 • This looks like such a fun way to spend some time.
 Disposable plates is a fab idea as well – that’s a very clever mummy! #KCACOLS